apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Using the CentOS 7.9.2009 minimal x86_64 install ISO, you'll need to install CentOS 7 on your hardware.
 The defaults will generally be acceptable for this installation - but make sure to configure IP address/parameters so that you can later install needed packages from the internet.
-Later, we will change the network configuration as needed.
+Later, we will change the Network configuration as needed.

 Once this installation is complete, you'll want to gain access to your server - through SSH.